rjo67/chess/diary.md

 ## TODOs ?

+- rewrite checking for a check; generate psuedo moves and then prune
 - store Rays in a byte?
 - Separate Move up: (origin, target) can be pre-generated, the pieces involved are the variable part
 - this may save time since can store the origin,target pair in the static arrays, also eg for castling